OpenGammaProject/Open-Gamma-Detector/software/README.md

 ## I2C and OLED Support

-The detector board features a standard I2C header where you can connect any standard SSD1306 OLED display that will be supported with minimal changes to the Arduino IDE sketch. **A 128 x 64 px OLED is supported as is and ~~will be automatically used upon boot~~ [UPDATE: See https://github.com/OpenGammaProject/Open-Gamma-Detector/issues/19].** If no display is connected the device will work as usual only via a Serial interface.
+The detector board features an I2C header where you can connect any standard SSD1306 or SH1106 OLED display that will be supported with minimal changes to the Arduino IDE sketch.
+If no display is connected the device will work as usual only via a Serial interface.
 You can also force the device _not_ to use the display even if one is connected via the I2C header, if you choose to do so for whatever weird reason.

+The default firmware uses a 128 x 64 px SSD1306 OLED.
+If you want to change the display resolution or switch to SH1106-based screens, you will have to recompile and upload the Arduino sketch to your device.

-At the moment the software only draws the energy spectrum and the mean cps value on the screen.
+At the moment the software only draws the energy spectrum and the current cps value to the screen in energy mode.
 These stats are reset once a specific number of counts have been collected - this number can be changed in the Arduino sketch.
 This is sufficient in most (simple) cases and more features will be implemented over time.

+In Geiger mode the min/max cps as well as the average cps will be displayed on the screen.

 ![OLED display](../docs/oled.jpg)

+Of course the I2C header can also be used for any other I2C devices, not only displays!
+But you will have to write the software on your own.

 ## Ticker